fnparr/IndustryAccelerators-RemoteData/README.md

 <h4> Execute Life events model with provided sample data </h4>

-*  Install Life events ICPD add-on project
+*  Install Life events CP4D_IA add-on projects for Customer Life Event Prediction and Customer Segmentation
+    *  this will also install relate terms and glossaies into the CP4D Catalog
 *  Execute model using provided sample csv data in project ; view dashboards

 <h4> Follow tutorial steps to set up a remote repository sample source data importe and used by ICPD analytics </h4>

- *  Using an IBM public cloud account, provision a DB2 Warehouse on Cloud Instance - the "lite" version can be provisioned on demand, is free ad is sufficient to run this ICPD IA examples.
+ *  Using an IBM public cloud account, provision a DB2 Warehouse on Cloud Instance - the "lite" version can be provisioned on demand, is free ad is sufficient to run this CP4D_IA examples.
  *  Create sample source data tables in this Data Warehouse
  *  read in sample source data in csv files to  populate these tables
- *  Set up a connection from ICPD to access this remote data
+ *  Set up a connection from CP4D to access this remote data
- *  Have ICP For Data discover  and import assets accessible via this connection
+ *  Have CP4D discover  and import assets accessible via this connection
- *  The  imported datasets can be automatically tagged using  industry specific terms and glossary -  and published in the ICPfro Data catalog with the resultingtags
+ *  The  imported datasets can be automatically tagged using  industry specific terms and glossary -  and published in the CP4D catalog with the resulting tags
- *  Ths imported source data can be used to train and score advanced analytics modes for life event prediction, Customer segmentation and customer shurn running in ICP For Data.
+ *  Ths imported source data can be used to train and score advanced analytics modes for life event prediction, Customer segmentation and customer shurn running in CP4D.
- *  An initial step of data regularization, data virtualization performed in Jupyter notebook in ICP Fro Data is a convenient way to organize incoming information to get best value out of advanced AI/ML analytics executing in ICP For data
+ *  An initial step of data regularization, data virtualization performed in Jupyter notebook in CP4D is a convenient way to organize incoming information to get best value out of advanced AI/ML analytics executing in CP4D.

-This second option - setin up a remote data source for the remote ICP fro DATA advanced analytics:
+This second option - setting up a remote data source for the remote CP4D advanced analytics:
-*  Clearly establishes the pattern for user to connect ICPD models to their own preexisting ( possibly not IBM ) enterprise data warehouses.
+*  Clearly establishes the pattern for user to connect CP4D models to their own preexisting ( possibly not IBM ) enterprise data warehouses.
 *  User can add their own data into pipeline
-*  Automatic tagging of discovered data sets with Banking model terms help organize and locate datasets relevant to Industry specific ctegories of analytics executing in ICPD.
+*  Automatic tagging of discovered data sets with Banking model terms help organize and locate datasets relevant to Industry specific ctegories of analytics executing in CP4D.
+*  Since The CP4D_IA for Customer Attrition uses the same same schema for training data as CP4D_IA for Customer Segmentation, the interested user can set up data import and a Jupyter notebook for reorganizing anf feeding remote sampe training data into that analytic mode aslo patterned on the data reorganizatin notebook provided with the Customer Segmentation Industry Accelerator add-on.